-- Equal tailed intervals are not the best intervals. - You can get shorted intervals for a given probability and shorter intervals are better. - For example, for an Exponential distribution the shortest 95% interval is from 0% to 95%, not 2.5% to 97.5%. - In general, the shortest interval is tough to find though, and may require nested optimisation.
+- Equal tailed intervals are not the best intervals. - You can get shorted intervals for a given probability and shorter intervals are better because they convey more information. - For example, for an Exponential distribution the shortest 95% interval is from 0% to 95%, not 2.5% to 97.5%. - In general, the shortest interval is tough to find analytically, and may require nested optimisation, or approximation via simulation (see next slide).